colinjsheehan/comp30670_LED_Grid/led_grid/README.rst

-This program inputs the sie of a grid and a series of instructions to switch on/off 'LEDs' at various coordinates.
-It outputs the number of lite LEDs.
+This program inputs the size of a grid and a series of instructions to switch on/off 'LEDs' at various coordinates.
+It outputs the number of lit LEDs.

 * Free software: MIT license